VCL3D/DeepPanoramaLighting/README.md

 # Requirements
-The code is based on PyTorch.
-The code has been tested with Python 3.7 and CUDA 10.0.
+The code is based on PyTorch and has been tested with Python 3.7 and CUDA 10.0. with Python 3.7 and CUDA 10.0.
 We recommend setting up a virtualenv environment (follow the `virtualenv` documentation) for installing PyTorch and the other necessary Python packages.
 Once your environment is set up and activated, install the necessary packages: